Comprehensive Employment Law Attorney Serving California Employees

 Wage & Hour Violations

-The federal minimum wage is $7.25 an hour, but it’s $11.00 an hour in California and will rise each year until it hits $15.00 an hour in 2022.
-In San Francisco, the minimum wage increased to $15.00 an hour in July 2018.
+Federal, California, and local governments, set minimum wage levels.
 Employers and employees alike can be confused or unsure about the proper wage that applies, and payroll departments may make mistakes that go unnoticed for months or even years.

 Employees are entitled to be paid overtime at one and a half times their regular rate of pay when they work beyond the standard workweek.
 Under the federal Fair Labor Standards Act (FLSA), overtime kicks in after 40 hours.
 Under California law, however, you are also entitled to overtime if you work more than eight hours a day.
 If you work more than 12 hours in a day, you are entitled to double pay for every hour over 12 in that day.